 Parameter Description Enable Wireless To enable Wi-Fi connection, move the switch to the right.
 To disable Wi-Fi connection, move the switch to the left.
 Country The country you are in.
 Select a value from the drop-down list.
 Wireless mode Operating mode of the wireless network of the router.
 This parameter defines standards of the devices that will be able to use your wireless network.
 Select a value from the drop-down list.
 Select channel automatically Move the switch to the right to let the router itself choose the channel with the least interference.
+Enable additional channels If the switch is moved to the left, the device automatically selects one of available standard channels.
+To use additional channels (the 12th and 13th), move the switch to the right.
 Channel The wireless channel number.
 Left-click to open the window for selecting a channel (the action is available, when the Select channel automatically switch is moved to the left).